zfinnan/node_modules_practice/README.md

 ## Experiment with implementing a package

-* Find a [npm](https://www.npmjs.com/) that looks interesting
+* Find 3 [npm](https://www.npmjs.com/) packages that look interesting
-* Experiment with incorporating it into this node project, just like we did with moment
+* Experiment with incorporating them into this node project, just like we did with moment

 ## Add to your Node app instructions readme